-Towards a pedagogy for faith and justice
+Towards a Pedagogy for Faith and Justice

 - (15) Young men and women should be free to walk a path whereby they are enabled to grow and develop as fully human persons.
 In today's world, however, there is a tendency to view the aim of education in excessively utilitarian terms.
 Exaggerated emphasis of financial success can contribute to extreme competitiveness and absorption with selfish concerns.
 As a result, that which is human in a given subject or discipline may be diminished in students' consciousness.
 This can easily obscure the true values and aims of humanistic education.
-To avoid such distortion, teachers in Jesuit schools present academic subjects out of a human centredness, with stress on uncovering and exploring the patterns, relationships, facts, questions, insights, conclusions, problems, solutions, and implications which a particular discipline brings to light about what it means to be a human being.
-Education thus becomes a carefully reasoned investigation through which the student forms or reforms his or her habitual attitudes towards other people and the world. - (16) From a Christian standpoint, the model for human life, and therefore the ideal of a humanely educated individual, is the person of Jesus.
+To avoid such distortion, teachers in Jesuit schools present academic subjects out of a human centeredness, with stress on uncovering and exploring the patterns, relationships, facts, questions, insights, conclusions, problems, solutions, and implications which a particular discipline brings to light about what it means to be a human being.
+Education thus becomes a carefully reasoned investigation through which the student forms or reforms his or her habitual attitudes towards other people and the world. - (16) From a Christian standpoint, the model for human life --and therefore the ideal of a humanely educated individual-- is the person of Jesus.
 Jesus teaches us by word and example that the realization of our fullest human potential is achieved ultimately in our union with God, a union that is sought and reached through a loving, just and compassionate relationship with our brothers and sisters.
-Love of God, then, finds true expression in our daily love of neighbour, in our compassionate care for the poor and suffering, in our deeply human concern for others as God's people.
-It is a love that gives witness to faith and speaks out through action on behalf of a new world community of justice, love and peace.
+Love of God, then, finds true expression in our daily love of neighbor, in our compassionate care for the poor and suffering, in our deeply human concern for others as God's people.
+It is a love that gives witness to faith and speaks out through action on behalf of a new world community of justice, love and peace. - (17) The mission of the Society of Jesus today as a religious order in the Catholic Church is the service of faith of which the promotion of justice is an essential element.
+It is a mission rooted in the belief that a new world community of justice, love and peace needs educated persons of competence, conscience and compassion, men and women who are ready to embrace and promote all that is fully human, who are committed to working for the freedom and dignity of all peoples, and who are willing to do so in cooperation with others equally dedicated to the reform of society and its structures.
+Renewal of our social, economic and political systems so that they nourish and preserve our common humanity and free people to be generous in their love and care for others requires resilient and resourceful persons.
+It calls for persons, educated in faith and justice, who have a powerful and ever growing sense of how they can be effective advocates, agents and models of God's justice, love and peace within as well as beyond the ordinary opportunities of daily life and work.